sp0f/aws_cron/README.md

     * if instance is in 'running' state -> stop, change type, start

 #### Why ?
-Because it's easier to let people tag their own instances than to give them permission and knowledge to run cli action by them self.
+Because it's easier to let people tag their own instances than to give them permission and knowledge to run cli action by themselves.